jdevop33/fezz/DEPLOYMENT-FIXES.md

 If you're seeing a "Not Found" page after deploying to Firebase Hosting, try these fixes:

+## 1. Verify GitHub Secrets

+First, check that your GitHub secrets are correctly set up:

+1. Go to your GitHub repository > Settings > Secrets and variables > Actions
+2. Verify that `FIREBASE_SERVICE_ACCOUNT` contains the complete JSON service account key
+3. Make sure all Firebase configuration secrets are present

-## 1. Set up environment variables
+## 2. Set up environment variables

 Run the script to set up your environment variables: